AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

 The next step is to provide the permission to access the Learning Manager app.

 ![](assets/permission-set.png)

+*Add permissions to access the Learning Manager app*

 When you install the package, a new permission set is created, **Adobe Learning Manager User**.
 Go to the permission set and then add the users.